 Why Bother With a Piston Upper?

-To understand the appeal of a piston upper, you have to first understand how it works and be able to compare it to the workings of a direct impingement-style rifle.
+To understand the appeal of a piston upper, you have to first understand how it works.

 This is a reliable and time-tested method of operation, and there’s nothing inherently wrong with it.

-However, there are some ways to make it a little easier on the end-user when it comes to maintenance, and to maybe improve the shooter’s quality of life a little bit.
+However, there are some ways to make it a little easier on the end-user when it comes to maintenance.

-With a piston upper, that bolt stays clean!
+With a piston upper, the bolt stays cleaner!

 Is Swapping to a Piston Upper Worth It?